-South Africa’s top black business owners and rising stars arrived to the red carpet for a night full of glitz and glamour.
+South Africa’s top black business owners and rising stars arrived to the red carpet for a night full of glitz and glamour at the BBQ Awards 2019.
 Celebrity TV presenter, socialite, radio personality and Idols SA judge Somizi Mhlongo led the festivities as the evening’s programme director.
 He was joined on stage by A-list celebrities and prominent politicians.

 Jeff Radebe, Minister of the Department of Energy, celebrated 25 years of South Africa’s democracy in his opening keynote address and emphasised the importance of transformation.
 “Transformation is well recognised as a change management strategy, which aligns people, which aligns processes and technology initiatives, irrespective of the industry you come from, in order to survive and evolve in this business environment.
 Changing the structure of the South African economy will result in it being more inclusive, more sustainable… with opportunities for all, integrated value chains, and less barriers to entry.
 In South Africa, the transformation agenda is very critical in all our endeavours and all our decisions.”